Iowa City Farmers Market

 View the Wednesday market map.

-Registration for the 2017 Iowa City Farmers Market now open
+Registration for the 2018 Iowa City Farmers Market season will open Monday, Jan.
+15, 2018

 - Season vendors with a history of good attendance at the market will be given first priority and will receive their regularly assigned space from the previous season.
 New vendors will be placed on our waiting list and may be contacted to fill in when space allows.